 German tech sectors served include SaaS and B2B software (Berlin and Munich tech hubs), FinTech and banking technology (Frankfurt, including DORA in-scope firms), HealthTech and Medtech (Munich and Heidelberg biotech corridor), AI and machine learning (Heidelberg and Berlin AI clusters), e-commerce and marketplaces, industrial IoT and Industrie 4.0 platforms, HR Tech and workforce platforms.

-Engage Compliance offers transparent published pricing in EUR:
+Engage Compliance offers transparent published pricing:

-Advisory: from EUR 500/month.
+- Advisory: From €500 per month.
 Lighter-touch privacy guidance for companies under 20 employees not yet requiring formal Datenschutzbeauftragter appointment.

-DPO Essentials: from EUR 2,000/month.
-Dedicated named Datenschutzbeauftragter registered with the relevant Landesdatenschutzbeauftragte.
+- DPO Essentials: From €2,000 per month.
+Dedicated named Datenschutzbeauftragter notified to the relevant Landesdatenschutzbeauftragte.
 Most common for Mittelstand companies in the 20-200 employee range.

-DPO Premium: from EUR 5,000/month.
+- DPO Premium: From €5,000 per month.
 Multi-Bundesland coordination, AI compliance, cross-border data flows, M&A support.
 For larger or more complex multi-jurisdictional setups.

-Compared to an in-house hire, a senior in-house Datenschutzbeauftragter in Germany typically costs EUR 90,000-140,000 fully loaded (Bruttogehalt plus benefits and employer contributions) plus 6-12 weeks recruitment time.
+Compared to an in-house hire, a senior in-house Datenschutzbeauftragter in Germany typically costs €90,000 to €140,000 fully loaded (Bruttogehalt plus benefits and employer contributions) plus 6-12 weeks recruitment time.
 Engage DPO Essentials delivers comparable senior coverage at approximately 15-20 percent of full-time cost, with onboarding under 2 weeks.

 Engagement Model